aws-amplify/amplify-swift/AmplifyPlugins/Analytics/AWSPinpointAnalyticsPluginIntegrationTests/README.md

 [temporary step]: Until Amplify CLI supports adding the auth section into amplifyconfiguation.json, copy `awsconfiguration.json`'s auth section over

-4. Copy `amplifyconfiguration.json` over to `~/AWSPinpointAnalyticPluginIntegrationTests/AWSPinpointAnalyticsPluginIntegrationTests-amplifyconfiguration.json`
+4. Copy `amplifyconfiguration.json` over to folder `AWSPinpointAnalyticPluginIntegrationTests` as `AWSPinpointAnalyticsPluginIntegrationTests-amplifyconfiguration.json`

 5. You can now run all of the integration tests.